In June 2017, two new studies were published both focusing on the effects of partners of people with Endometriosis.

 - It suggested that better education and support be provided to partners of women with Endometriosis.
 And it stated, “Involvement of partners from the beginning, normalization of symptoms, and education may assist in dealing with the burden of the disease.”

-The second study, published in the Oxford Academic publication, Human Reproduction, included 22 male partners of women with Endometriosis answering questions.
+The second study, published in the Oxford Academic publication, Human Reproduction, included 22 male partners of people with Endometriosis answering questions.
 In summary:

 - Nearly half of the participants stated sex was rare to non-existent.
 This was due to pain, lack of desire due to medication, fatigue, stress, bleeding before/during sex, or even just feeling unattractive.
 Four of the men stated matter of factly that they don’t want to pursue sex because it hurts their partners;